<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 These are some of the common use cases for survey bots, but there may be many more.
 There are countless individuals who have their own motivations for their actions—and it’s impossible to accurately go over each one in detail in a single article of a reasonable length.

-Impacts of Survey Bots on a Business
+Impacts of Survey Fraud

 So, how can survey bots affect a business?
 There are many negative impacts that bots can create on a company.
 Some examples include: